E3SM-Project/polaris/docs/developers_guide/framework/model.md

 replacements and call {py:meth}`polaris.ModelStep.add_model_config_options()` either  at init or in the `setup()` method of the step.
 These replacements are parsed, along  with replacements from files, in the order they are added.
-Thus, you could add replacements from a model config file for the test group, task, or step, then override them with namelist options in a dictionary for the task or  step, as in this example:
+Thus, you could add replacements from a model config file common to multiple tasks, specific to a task, and/or speficic to step.
+Then, you could override them with namelist options in a dictionary for the task or step, as in this
+example:

 ```python
 self.add_namelist_file('polaris.ocean.tasks.baroclinic_channel',